 In Skies of Arcadia Gregorio is known as old Iron Wall, sporting a massive shield, although we never see him fight.
 His fleet sports high defense and is often more reserved when it comes to firing the cannons, saving up for ram attacks.

 Though he's generally better off being played as a Lightning Bruiser with a little less lightning, it is possible and in some cases advisable to play Paladin!Cecil from Final Fantasy IV as a shielding/turtling Stone Wall in the somewhat-more-customizable DS remake.
 Start with his already excellent defense and HP stats, give him some Infinity Plus Or Minus One Armor (which generally only he can equip), and give him an ability set including Draw Attacks, HP+50%, and Brace.
 Draw Attacks means that every monster with a single-character-hit move will use it on him instead of the other, less-well-defendedcharacters, HP+50% is Exactly What It Says on the Tin, and Brace, when active, reduces all incoming damage by 75%.
-For the remaining slot, you can give him an offensive option with Counter, which will automatically attack any critter or boss dumb enough to use their physical attack on him, or you can stick him with White Magic, which allows him to cast buffs on himself and heal the damage the takes.
-As if this wasn't enough, you can also stick him in the back row, which will reduce his offensive output if you care to go that direction, but will also even further reduce the damage he takes.
+For the remaining slot, you can stick him with White Magic, which allows him to cast buffs on himself and heal the damage the takes.
+As if this wasn't enough, you can also stick him in the back row, which will reduce his offensive output but will also even further reduce the damage he takes.
 Combine all of these and the man is Nigh Invulnerable, which can be quite useful as that game can be Nintendo Hard, especially in the endgame or bonus areas.

-Shale, the DLC party member from Dragon Age: Origins, is one when using Stoneheart, which eschews offence for effective Turtler/Shielder abilities instead.
+Shale, the DLC party member from Dragon Age: Origins, is one when using Stoneheart, which eschews offense for effective Turtler/Shielder abilities instead.

-Let's not forget the Arcane Warrior, a heavy armor wearing mage/tank hybrid.
+The Arcane Warrior class, a heavy armor wearing mage/tank hybrid.
 Their abilities allow them to either nullify or greatly reduce all damage, and they have access to any regular mage spell, such as heals and crowd control.
 If built correctly, they can resist all spells, as well.
-Add poltices into this for when mana gets low, and the Arcane Warrior can be nearly invincible.
+Add poultices into this for when mana gets low, and the Arcane Warrior can be nearly invincible.
 The only catch is their abilities use so much mana that all they can really do is auto-attack and occasionally heal, making battles take a long time.

 Final Fantasy X has Lulu.
-Initially your party's Squishy Wizard / Black Magician Girl, she starts off with depressing speed and attack power, but an impressive amount of defense...and the highest evasion stat in the game.
+Your party's Black Magician Girl, she starts off with depressing speed and attack power, but an impressive amount of defense...and the highest evasion stat in the game.
 Teach her Guard from another character's grid, and you'll be the next best thing to completely immune to physical attacks until the end of time.

 The third game has the Hoplite, which has a major focus on defense.
 Most of their skill tree is dedicated to improving their ability to take hits, shield others, recover from damage or status effects, and even nullifying damage.
 If you subclass into Ninja and put a focus on the evasion tree to learn how to dodge, you get something that's increadibly hard to kill.
 Unfortunately, because all your skill points are bound up in defense and avoidance, the character is reduced to Cherry Tapping when they do attack.

-In Super Mario RPG, the Lazy Shell armor would turn any character into a Stone Wall, causing their Defense and Special Defense stats to skyrocket but dropping their Attack and Special Attack.
-Equipped on Toadstool, it could make a party nearly unstoppable.
+In Super Mario RPG, the Lazy Shell armor turns any character into a Stone Wall, causing their Defense and Special Defense stats to skyrocket but dropping their Attack and Special Attack.
+Equipped on Toadstool, it can make a party nearly unstoppable.